yogidevendra/docs/docs/configuration.md

 ------------------------------------------------------------------------

-# Resources Management and Performance Turning
+# Resources Management and Performance Tuning

 The platform provides continuous information about CPU, Memory, and Network usage for the system as a whole, individual running applications,